The Purpose of Anxiety

 - Racing heart

-Triggers for anxiety which may occur regularly include:
+Triggers for anxiety that may occur regularly include:

 - Confusion or lack of clarity around a subject